FairuzK/Proactive-Monitoring-Security-Auto-Remediation-For-Ec2/README.md

 >Real-time detection of performance issues using custom CloudWatch metrics.

->Threat detection with AWS GuardDuty.
+>Threat detection with AWS GuardDuty...